openfin/openfin-examples-windowing/tear-out-windows/README.md

+This example has become outdated.
+Please see a more up to date example [here.](https://github.com/openfin/tearout-demo)

 # OpenFin example: Tear-out windows

 The illusion of being able to tear an element out of a window onto the desktop is acheived by reparenting the DOM elements to an external app window.
 In this demo the external windows are pre created and each draggable element has a hidden window awaiting it being dragged from the main window.